 Riju had a lot to catch up on with Zelda, including this business with the Sheikah Slate.
-Riju didn't know much about ancient technology or how it worked, but she was impressed by the photos Sidon and his friend Link sent her.
-Having found themselves in possession of a hypermagical reality-altering device, they'd been using it to go swimming and rock climbing.
+She didn't know much about ancient technology or how it worked, but she was impressed by the photos Sidon and his friend Link sent her.
+Having found themselves in possession of a hypermagical reality-altering device, they'd used it to go swimming and rock climbing.
 Good for them.
 Riju was happy that Sidon had found someone his speed.

 Riju was more than willing to use Zelda's company as an excuse to drink.
 As much as she'd once wanted to live in Hyrule, she missed the desert every day she'd spent there.
 Now that she was back, she hated it.
 She complained about everything from her two ridiculous mothers to the new skyscraper the pair of them were planning on building to her own frustration with being a public figure.
 Zelda listened as attentively as she always had, but the questions she asked were sharper than they used to be.
 If Riju wasn't mistaken, Zelda might be on the verge of entering public life herself.
 Which was good.
 It was about time.

 Zelda was also keen to talk about magic.
 She was exactly like someone who'd just discovered voe for the first time.
 Yes, Riju kept telling Zelda, everyone does magic, it's not a big deal.
 She was aware of the taboo against magic in Hyrule, but she vaguely assumed the Hylians were like Gorons – it's not that they couldn't use magic, but that they preferred not to.
-After all, most Rito didn't fly, and most Zora wouldn't be caught dead walking around without clothing.
+After all, most Rito didn't fly, and most Zora wouldn't be caught dead walking around without the clothing they didn't need.
 Meanwhile, Zelda acted as though magic were much grander and more impressive than it actually was.
-No wonder she was so taken with Ganondorf, who was so inhumanly talented that he made magic seem like an art.
+No wonder she was so taken with Ganondorf, who was so inhumanly talented that he could make even a mundane matter like magic seem as though it were an art.